benlawraus/pyDALAnvilWorks/README.rst

 server_code
 ^^^^^^^^^^^^
 The `anvil.yaml` file is used to generate the database and the `AppTable` class.
-The `AppTable` class is needed to have auto-complete in your IDE for table names.
+The `AppTable` class is needed to utilize auto-complete in your IDE for table names.
 The database and AppTable needs to be re-generated after every change to the database on anvil.works otherwise your code won't be synced.
 This means your test database on your laptop will be deleted and re-schemed. `yaml2schema.zsh <https://github.com/benlawraus/pyDALAnvilWorks/blob/master/yaml2schema.zsh>`_ does this for you.